London Zoo: Notable past animals

 Obaysch was the first hippopotamus to be seen in Europe since the Roman Empire and the first in England since prehistoric times.
-The hippo arrived at the London Zoo in May 1850 as a gift from the Ottoman Viceroy of Egypt in exchange for some greyhounds and deerhounds.
+The hippo arrived at London Zoo in May 1850 as a gift from the Ottoman Viceroy of Egypt in exchange for some greyhounds and deerhounds.
 Obaysch led to a doubling of the zoo's visitors that year.

 In 1865, Jumbo, the largest elephant known at the time, was transferred to the zoo from Jardin des Plantes in Paris.
 His name, possibly from Jambo, Swahili for hello, became an epithet for anything of large size, such as Boeing's 747 Jumbo jet.
 Jumbo became a crowd favourite due to his size, and would give rides to children on his back, including those of Queen Victoria.
 The sale of Jumbo sent the citizens of London into a panic, and 100,000 schoolchildren wrote to the Queen begging her to stop the sale.
 He was sold to Phineas Barnum's circus, the Barnum & Bailey Circus, in 1882, where he was later crushed by a locomotive and killed.

 This sculpture at the zoo marks where A. A. Milne took his son Christopher Robin to see the amiable bear Winnipeg that inspired Milne to write Winnie-the-Pooh.

 Winnipeg the Bear (or Winnie) was an American black bear given to the zoo in 1914 by a Canadian lieutenant, Harry Colebourn.
 A. A. Milne visited with his son Christopher Robin, and the boy was so enamoured with the bear Milne wrote the famous series of books for him entitled Winnie-the-Pooh.
 A 2004 film, A Bear Named Winnie, is based on the story of Winnie the bear, with Michael Fassbender playing Harry Colebourn.

 Mo Koundje ('Mok'), a western lowland gorilla, was purchased by the zoo in 1932.
 A new gorilla house was designed for him by Berthold Lubetkin.
 Mok died of Bright's disease in 1938.
 His skeleton and skin were purchased by Leeds Museums and Galleries and are on display in Leeds, UK at Leeds City Museum and Leeds Discovery Centre.